Daniel-DS-dev/Popoola-Daniel---IQube-Lab-Task-2-/README.md

 * The first file has 418 rows and has 870 pixels per row, the second image has 173 rows and 291 pixels per row, and the third image contains 288 rows and 460 pixels per row

-* I then removed the first line of each list, and stored them in seperate lists, so my image data lists now had only the pixel values of their image.
+* I then removed the first line of each list, and stored them in separate lists, so my image data lists now had only the pixel values of their image.
 * Then I cleaned up each image data, and stored each cleaned data in a numpy array in a format that can be viewed as an image.
 * The final image array of each image will be a rank3 array, which will have a shape in the form of (x1, x2, 3)
 * Where x1 = number of rows